-Recommended Mowing Times by Biozone
+Recommended Mowing Times for Native Roadside Vegetation

-Mowing should be used selectively and only where needed, such as in targeted areas to prevent snow drift, to control invasive species, or to maintain sightlines, sign and guardrail visibility.
+This table shows mowing times for roadside areas with native vegetation to promote reseeding and habitat quality and to protect monarch caterpillars and butterflies.
+Mowing must be used selectively and only where needed, such as in targeted areas to prevent snow drift, to manage invasive species, or to maintain sightlines, sign and guardrail visibility.